ISE-Research/RCC-Finder/README.md

 # RCC-Finder
+## Description
 This repository contains all source codes of RCC-Finder, a heuristc code reviewer recommender system. codes folder consists of 7 jupyter notebook.
-We try to chose each notebook name in a way help to understand its function. here is  brief explanation of source code files:
+We try to chose each notebook name in a way help to understand its function.

+## structure
+Here is  brief explanation of source code files:

   1) WhDo reimplementation: contains reinplementation of WhoDo, the recommender system with which we compare our proposed approach.